jseverijn3k/collector/README.md

 * create a barcode scanner -> to search on barcode
 * create a shazam function -> to search on music played

+## BUGS

+* when adding Billy Joel - Greatest Hits Volume I and II -> only the tracks of the first disc are added

 ## Decisions